 Some people go there to watch international movies but mostly like to celebrate the picnic at the beach and enjoy the freedom of cooking by eating ready-made food items that are also available at the sea view.

 The food items include gool gappy, chana chat, ice cream, etc. People enjoy the taste of these traditional Pakistani foods.

 At the seashore, there are also stalls of handy made items that are made by sippi, seashell, or pearl barley.

 These items reflect the asset that is present in the depth of the ocean and sometimes come to the shore along with waves.
 Some of them are very precious, but people like to buy it.
 Children love to collect seashells and try to make handmade jewelry from them.

-Clifton Beach surprises the visitors by the floodlights at night.
-As the sun sets in the West, totally different feelings are produced as compared to the day time because these floodlights provide an electrifying effect on the entire sea.
+Clifton Beach surprises the visitors with the floodlights at night.
+At the time when the sun sets in the West, different feelings develop in you as compared to the daytime because these floodlights provide an electrifying effect on the entire sea.

 People also make memorable pictures after standing among the coming waves.
-Some tourists like to go far enough inside the sea to make their tourism more exciting and full of fun, but safety measures should also be taken before doing any adventure.
+Some tourists like to go far enough inside the sea to make their tourism more exciting and full of fun, but safety measures should also concern before doing any adventure.

 Mohatta Palace Museum

 Mohatta Palace Museum is a true reflection of art, culture, and history.
 It is present in Karachi near the posh seaside of Clifton.
 The Palace is a beautiful place for tourism with friends and family.

 The existence of the Mohatta Palace Museum was the result of an Indian Marwari businessman, Shivratan Chandraratan Mohatta, who built this building in 1927 for the residential purpose.
 The design was architected by Agha Ahmed Hussain.